shushi93/main/README.md

 > #### DO NOT COPY AND PASTE THIS CODE AND SUBMIT IT.
 THIS WOULD GO AGAINST THE ACADEMY'S POLICY ON ACADEMIC HONESTY.
 ONLY READ THEM IF YOU WANT TO CONFIRM YOUR CODE, OR YOU ARE EXTREMELY STUCK ON THE PROBLEM AND NEED A REFERENCE

 <br> this repo has 2 folders
-- CS50AI
-- CS50P
-<br>CS50AI does not have anythings (yet)
+- CS50AI (does not have anything yet)
-<br>CS50P contains the solutions for all the problems in all the problem sets.
+- CS50P (contains solutions for all the problems in all the problem sets)